boydorr/rdiversity/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.597470.svg)](https://doi.org/10.5281/zenodo.597470)
 [![Total downloads](http://cranlogs.r-pkg.org/badges/grand-total/rdiversity?color=yellow)](http://cranlogs.r-pkg.org/badges/grand-total/rdiversity)

 `rdiversity` is a package for R based around a framework for measuring biodiversity using similarity-sensitive diversity measures.
-It provides functionality for measuring alpha, beta and gamma diversity of metacommunities (e.g. ecosystems) and their constituent subcommunities, where similarity may be defined as taxonomic, phenotypic, genetic, phylogenetic, functional, and so on.
-It uses the diversity framework described in the arXiv paper [arXiv:1404.6520 (q-bio.QM)](https://arxiv.org/abs/1404.6520), *How to partition diversity*.
+It provides functionality for measuring alpha, beta and gamma diversity of metacommunities (*e.g.* ecosystems) and their constituent subcommunities, where similarity may be defined as taxonomic, phenotypic, genetic, phylogenetic, functional, and so on.
+It uses the diversity framework described in the arXiv paper [arXiv:1404.6520 (q-bio.QM)](https://arxiv.org/abs/1404.6520), "How to partition diversity".

 This package has now reached a stable release and is cross-validated against our Julia package [Diversity.jl](https://github.com/richardreeve/Diversity.jl), which is developed independently.
 Please [raise an issue](https://github.com/boydorr/rdiversity/issues) if you find any problems.